 "I appreciate the offer," the manufacturer replies, "but I can't accommodate such a large price cut."
 Instead of leaving it at that, you ask, "I'm surprised that a 2-month delivery would be so costly to you.
 Tell me more about your manufacturing process so that I can understand why you can't manufacture the products in that time frame."

-- 15. The fourth phase of negotiation. - 16.
-Giving up one thing to get something else in return. - "Manufacturing the products in that time frame is not the problem," the manufacturer replies, "but getting them shipped from Asia is what's expensive for us."
+"Manufacturing the products in that time frame is not the problem," the manufacturer replies, "but getting them shipped from Asia is what's expensive for us."